JA-Coding-J/gitskills/README.md

 branch test

-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple for second time in main branch.